andlukass/get_colors/README.md

 # GET_COLORS
-Little program to list all the ASCII colors code
+Little program to list all the ASCII colors code.